pingidentity/terraform-docs/docs/best-practices/pingone/index.md

 ### Remove Example / Bootstrapped Configuration From Existing Environments

 When following best practices in this section, there may be occasions where example / bootstrapped configuration is present within the environment but is not actively used to fulfil any use cases.
-This "orphaned configuration" should be removed and use-cases retested so the configuration does not confuse any audit activities, and to prevent it's accidental use at a later date.
+This "orphaned configuration" should be removed and use-cases retested so the configuration does not confuse any audit activities, and to prevent its accidental use at a later date.

 ## Platform Secrets